 Exceed Budget

-Below are the cons of hardscape vs softscape related to cost, which can impact the overall budget:
+Below are the cons of hardscape and softscape related to cost, which can impact the overall budget:

 Heat Retention